carlo98/mission-planning-optimization/README.md

 # Mission Planning Optimization
-Problem similar to prize-collecting TSP solved with implementation of branch &amp; bound and simplex algorithm as a project for the course of Combinatorial Decision Making and Optimization (Master's degree in AI) of University of Bologna.
+Problem similar to prize-collecting TSP solved with implementation of branch &amp; bound and revised simplex algorithm as a project for the course of Combinatorial Decision Making and Optimization (Master's degree in AI) of University of Bologna.

 Tested on python3.8.